The short answer to “what resources and configuration will I need to take Zeebe to production?” is: it depends.

 - A projection of the running state of the partition in RocksDB. (unbounded, based on in-flight work)

 segments- the data of the log split into segments.
-The log is only appended - until it is truncated by reaching the max snapshot count.
+The log is only appended - its data can be deleted when it becomes part of a new snapshot.

 state- the active state.
 Deployed workflows, active workflow instances, etc. Completed workflow instances or jobs are removed.

-snapshot- the data of a state at a certain point in time
+snapshot- a state at a certain point in time

-If you want a recipe to explode your disk space usage, here are a few ways to do it:
+If you want to avoid exploding your disk space usage, here are a few pitfalls to avoid:

-- Create a high number of snapshots with a long period between them.
+- Do not create a high number of snapshots with a long period between them.

-- A cluster loses its quorum, in which case events are queued but not processed.
+- A cluster loses its quorum.
+In this case events are queued but not processed.
 Once a quorum is reestablished, events will be replicated and eventually event log segments will be deleted.

 An event log segment is not deleted until all the events in it have been exported by all configured exporters.
 This means that exporters that rely on side-effects, perform intensive computation, or experience back pressure from external storage will cause disk usage to grow, as they delay the deletion of event log segments.